lliai/spos/README.md

 Then all the absolute paths of the split training dataset and val dataset will be saved into csv files.

 ### Supernet Training
-If training in distributed mode, you should first install NVIDIA apex by `pip install apex`, then run:
+If training in distributed mode, then run:
 ```shell
 sh distributed_supernet_train.sh NUM_GPU \
 --distributed=True \